Wayne-State-ATEC4110/TwoBucks/installation.md

 ## Run Application ##
 To run the application, open the command line and navigate to the TwoBucks project folder.
 If the above steps have been followed successfully, the JAR file will be located in "TwoBucks/out/Artifacts/TwoBucks_jar/".
 Navigate inside this directory using the command line and then type the command: "java -jar TwoBucks.jar"

+Currently, the application requires that the Users.txt file be present in the same directory as the TwoBucks.jar file.
+You may copy the Jar into the main TwoBucks directory or alternativey, copy the Users.txt file to where the Jar file is located.